paolo-projects/shipman/README.md

-#Shipman
+# Shipman

 Console based shipment tracking tool.
 Written in python.

+Relies upon the italian localization of GLS and Amazon websites.
+Amazon tracking recognition is unreliable and could not work properly.

 Currently supports:
 - *GLS*